Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Introduction

-The obvious way one might hope to generalize Eisenbud and Goto's result to products of projective spaces is false: the truncation $M_{\geq\dd}$ of a $\dd$-regular $\Pic(X)$-graded module $M$ can have nonlinear maps in its minimal free resolution (see Example~\ref{ex:not-linear}).
-We show that under a mild saturation hypothesis, multigraded Castelnuovo--Mumford regularity is determined by a slightly weaker linearity condition, which we call \emph{quasilinearity} (see Definition~\ref{def:quasilinear-resolution}).
+The obvious way one might hope to generalize Eisenbud and Goto's result to products of projective spaces is false: the truncation $M_{\geq\dd}$ of a $\dd$-regular multigraded module $M$ can have nonlinear maps in its minimal free resolution (see Example~\ref{ex:not-linear}).
+We show that under a mild saturation hypothesis, multigraded Castelnuovo--Mumford regularity is determined by a different linearity condition, which we call \emph{quasilinearity} (see Definition~\ref{def:quasilinear-resolution}).

-Let $S$ be the $\ZZ^r$-graded Cox ring of $\PP\nn\coloneqq\PP{n_1}\times\cdots\times\PP{n_r}$ and $B$ the corresponding irrelevant ideal.
-The following complex contains all allowed twists for a quasilinear resolution generated in degree zero on a product of 2 projective spaces:

-Within each term, the summands in the left column (green) are linear syzygies while those in the right column (pink) are nonlinear syzygies.
-In general, for twists $-\bb$ appearing in the $i$-th step of a quasilinear resolution, the sum of the positive components of $\bb-\dd-\one$ is at most $i-1$, where $\dd$ is the degree of all generators.
+Let $S$ be the $\ZZ^r$-graded Cox ring of $\PP\nn\coloneqq\PP{n_1}\times\cdots\times\PP{n_r}$ and let $B$ be the irrelevant ideal.
+The definition of quasilinearity is inspired by the criterion from \cite[Thm.~2.9]{BES20}.
+As an example, on a product of two projective spaces the following complex contains all allowed twists for a quasilinear complex generated in degree zero: Within each term, the summands in the left column (green) are linear syzygies while those in the right column (pink) are nonlinear syzygies.
+In general, for twists $-\bb$ appearing in the $i$-th step of a quasilinear complex, the sum of the positive components of $\bb-\dd-\one$ is at most $i-1$, where $\dd$ is the degree of the generators in the first term.

 Our main theorem characterizes multigraded regularity of modules on products of projective spaces in terms of the Betti numbers of their truncations.
+Note that the condition $\HH_B^0(M)=0$ is automatic if $M$ is the module associated to a sheaf on $\PP\nn$\!.

 \begin{theoremalpha} Let $M$ be a finitely generated $\ZZ^r$-graded $S$-module with $\HH_B^0(M) = 0$.
 Then $M$ is $\dd$-regular if and only if $M_{\geq\dd}$ has a quasilinear resolution $F_\b$ with $F_0$ generated in degree $\dd$. \end{theoremalpha}